satomitheito/Satomi_Ito_Resume/index.md

 ### - Co-President
 May 2022 - Present

-- Providede leadership to the executive board of the organization.
+- Provided leadership to the executive board of the organization.
 - Conducted weekly meetings to ensure that everyone is meeting their delegated responsability.
 - Maintained regular communication with school advisors and industry professionals.